vokimon/apunts/math/math-3n1.md

 This opens several oportunities:

 - Lower bits are shared by many numbers of different scales.
-  Maybe we can combine that with the first irreductible A hypothesis to discard many lower bits patterns instead of discarding numbers one by one.
+  Maybe we can combine that with the first irreducible A hypothesis to discard many lower bits patterns instead of discarding numbers one by one.
 - Because A has to be finite, at some point, only zero bits are incorporated

 ## Upper bits propagation